 Can You Recycle Refrigerator Water Filters?

-These water filters are mostly plastic and, just like all plastics, it can be broken down and made into something completely new.
+These water filters are mostly plastic and, like all plastics, can be broken down and made into something completely new.

-The only real difficulty with recycling refrigerator water filters is determining where to take them.
+The only difficulty with recycling refrigerator water filters is determining where to take them.

 Need a new refrigerator water filter?
 These are the top 5 bestsellers on Amazon!

 Now, with most plastics, you can head to your local recycling facilities, and they will be more than happy to take them off your hands.
 The problem is that water filters are not like regular plastics.

 The nature of water filters means that all sorts of things will be stuck in them.
 Grime.
 Bacteria.
 The works.

 This means that your average recycling center cannot take them in.
 Some may, but we wouldn’t count on it.

 If you want to recycle the water filter correctly, you will probably need to send it back to your refrigerator manufacturer.
 Most of them will have some recycling program in place.
 Quite often, when you buy a new water filter for your fridge, there will be some information inside about what to do with your old one.

 In some cases, you may also be able to take the water filter to a store that sells refrigerators.
 Some of them may have collection points set up.